Mutual Exchange Search

 This is often the quickest and easiest way to achieve a move to somewhere more suitable for you.

-If you would like to register for our home exchange then please use our registration form below and leave your details.
+If you would like to register for our home exchange then please use our registration form below.
 You can also view the available properties below and if you find something you like, fill in the attached form.

 Who has a right to exchange

-Orwell’s secure, full assured and fixed term residents can undertake a mutual exchange (a swap) with another social housing residents.
-This includes residents of ours or another Housing Association’s, a Council and some other social housing providers or charities.
+Orwell’s secure, full assured and fixed term residents can undertake a mutual exchange (a swap) with other social housing residents.
+This includes residents of ours or another housing association’s, a council, and some other social housing providers or charities.

 For secure residents this is their right and for other residency types this is a contractual agreement.

-Residents of sheltered and extra care housing can only exchange with a person who also needs the support service and special facilities.
+Residents of sheltered and extra care housing can only exchange with a person who also needs the support service and specialist facilities.

-Most of our shorthold residents do not have this right, although in exceptional cases we may permit it in supported housing, so long as each resident needs the support provided by each landlord, and agrees to sign a support contract.
+Most of our shorthold residents do not have this right.
+However, in exceptional cases, we may permit it in supported housing if each resident needs the support provided by each landlord, and agrees to sign a support contract.

 The written consent of both landlords is required and there are various reasons why consent may not be given.
 For secure tenancies, the reasons for refusal are set down in law.
-Generally we will use the same reasons for full assured tenancies, but do have certain rights to extend these or to interpret them more flexibly.
+Generally we will use the same reasons for full assured tenancies, but we can extend these or interpret them more flexibly.

 Reasons for refusing an exchange